ExchangeUnion/docs/RaspiXUD.md

-# RaspiXUD

-This guide is written for market makers & traders to build their own xud-in-a-box with a Raspberry Pi in order to run it 24/7.
+This guide is written for market makers & traders to build their own xud-in-a-box with a Raspberry Pi.

 ![RaspiXUD](images/RaspiXUD.jpeg)